-The Group had developed the environmental targets and steps taken to achieve for air pollutants emission, GHG emissions and waste production, and the result as at the end of Reporting Period are as follow:
+The Group had developed the environmental targets and steps taken to achieve for air pollutants emission, GHG emissions and waste production, and the results as at the end of Reporting Period are as follow:

-Environmental KPI Targets Steps taken to achieve the targets 2022 vs. 2021 Air pollutants emissions The Group targets to reduce the emission of air pollutants by 5% by 2025 Carrying out regular maintenance of vehicles with good condition for operational efficiency Increase by 48% Encouraging the use of public transportations Greenhouse gas emissions The Group targets to reduce the emission of GHG by 5% by 2025 Adopting LED lighting in some offices Decrease by 16% Setting the temperature of air- conditioning system in a range between 25°C and 26°C Switching off lights and unnecessary energy-consuming devices when they are not in use Promoting environmental protection such as saving water and electricity by means of slogan or poster in office
+Environmental KPI Targets • s taken to eve the targets 2023 vs. 2022 2023 vs. 2021 (the baseline year) Status Air pollutants emissions The Group targets to reduce the emission of air pollutants by 5% by 2025, with 2021 as the baseline year Carrying out regular maintenance of vehicles with good condition for operational efficiency Increase by 91% Increase by 183% In progress Encouraging the use of public transportations

+Environmental KPI Targets s taken to eve the targets 2023 vs. 2022 2023 vs. 2021 (the baseline year) Status Greenhouse gas emissions The Group targets to reduce the emission of GHG by 5% by 2025, with 2021 as the baseline year Adopting LED lighting in some offices Setting the temperature of air-conditioning system in a range between 25°C and 26°C Increase by 5% Decrease by 12% In progress - Switching off lights and unnecessary energy- consuming devices when they are not in use

+Promoting environmental protection such as saving water and electricity by means of slogan or poster in office